 A few effects of this herb are as follows:

-- It provides relief to upper respiratory tract infections, common cold, and flu.
+- It relieves upper respiratory tract infections, the common cold, and the flu.

 - It improves the immunity of the body.
 Hence, it helps reduce any inflammation and itching.
 It comes in handy as a home remedy for health issues that arise due to weather changes.